tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

     - `subscriptions-transport-ws`
     - `graphql-ws` / `graphql-transport-ws`
 - And different handshake shapes between each!
-  - Headers vs init payload formats
+  - Headers vs websocket init payload shapes mismatch
   // you have to think about just like header forwarding, but separate, and more complicated with the mappings
+  // and case sensitivity!

 #pause